matlab-discord/Matlab-Discord-Bot/msg/help.md

 cronjob : Displays the last times news has been checked.

 help : Display this help message.

+intro : Post the intro that is DM'd to new users, when joining the server for the first time.

 matlab : Matlab description.